Compensation and Restitution to the Victim: Justice to Victims

 A person may be considered a victim, under this Declaration, regardless of whether the perpetrator is identified, apprehended, prosecuted, or convicted and regardless of the familial relationship between the perpetrator and the victim.
 The term “victim” also includes, where appropriate, the immediate family or dependants of the direct victim and persons who have suffered harm in intervening to assist victims in distress or to prevent victimization.
 Victims are several times suffering emotionally the most.
 Compensation to Victims In Crime The reactions to crime have been different at different stages of human civilization.

 There is a number of theories available pertaining to ‘Reaction to crime’.
-Important among these theories are Retribution theory, Utilitarian theory, Deterrent theory, etc. In common, every theory provides justification for punishment.
+Important among these theories are the Retribution theory, the Utilitarian theory, Deterrent theory, etc. In common, every theory provides justification for punishment.
 We can summarize the objects of punishment as: partly of making example of the criminal partly of deterring the criminal from repeating the same act & partly of reforming the criminal by eradicating the evil will and Partly of satisfying society’s feeling of vengeance which the act is supposed to evoke.

 The law in the early stages of civilization was to compensate the victim and not punish the offender.
 Narada was the first to recommend compensation to the victims by the offender in order to expiate his sins.